 Concern provides motions to the education centres.
-All the motions are based on development issues related to the Sustainable Development Goals (SDGs).
-Concern has a variety of sources here to help your students prepare: https:// www.concern.net/schools-and-youth/ educational-resources
+All the motions are based on development issues related to Concern's work or the lives of young people.
+Concern has a variety of resources available online that may help you prepare.

 How many debates will my school have?